anonymous05941/Halor/README.md

 * Anaconda Package Manager
 * CUDA 12.2

-Download the repository from https://anonymous.4open.science/r/Halor and decompress the archived files..
+Download the repository from https://anonymous.4open.science/r/Halor and decompress the archived files.

 Run the following commands to install the Halor conda environment.